nicinabox/boiler/README.md

 * Better error reporting when something fails
 * Convert plgs more accurately
 * Version string appears 3 times in repo :/
-* Support array of dependency urls in boiler.json
 * Add info on testing your package
 * Setup as gem?
 Useful for development (convert, pack)
+* boiler.json
+  * dependencies: supports urls and version
+  * peerDependencies: same as dependencies, but for boiler packages

 ## Contributing